react-native-webview/react-native-webview/docs/Reference.md

 ### `keyboardDisplayRequiresUserAction`[⬆](#props-index)

-If false, web content can programmatically display the keyboard.
+If `false`, web content can programmatically display the keyboard.
 The default value is `true`.

 | Type    | Required | Platform |
 | ------- | -------- | -------- |